|

 batteries MUST be rebalanced by charging them both to the same state (as

-described above) as they will be damaged otherwise in the long term by using the normal 24v
+described above) or they will be damaged otherwise in the long term by using the normal 24v

 wheelchair charger later on.